Police arrest suspects following pursuit that ends downtown, causes lockdown

 The man at first resisted officers' attempts to arrest him, police said in a news release issued Monday evening, and at least one officer struck him with an electronic weapon.

-"The vehicle pursuit eventually ended when the suspects parked the vehicle behind the Whole Hog Café, located at 320 South Guadalupe Street, and fled on foot," the news release said.
+"The vehicle pursuit eventually ended when the suspects parked the vehicle behind the Whole Hog Café, located at 320 South Guadalupe St., and fled on foot," the news release said.

 "Officers immediately saturated the area, established a perimeter, and searched for the occupants of the vehicle," the release said.
 "Officers quickly located one vehicle occupant, an adult male, who resisted the officers' attempts to take him into custody.
 As a result, at least one officer utilized their department issued conducted electrical less lethal weapon. ...
 The second occupant, a female, was also taken into custody without incident."